LKalana/Agra/README.md

 4. Run the Flask app: `python app.py`
 5. Access the app in your browser: `http://localhost:5000/`

+### Real-Time Weather Data 🌦️

+AgraMu integrates real-time weather data using the OpenWeatherMap API.
+Ensure you have an API key and update the `OPENWEATHERMAP_API_KEY` in `app.py` with your key.

 ### Dependencies 🛠️

 - Flask